 Liquid assets (ancillary liquid assets, bank deposits, money market instruments and money market funds) and financial derivatives instruments are not considered to be aligned with sustainable investment objective within the subfund and do not have any minimum environmental or social safeguards applied.
 However, money market funds which meet the requirements of Article 8 SFDR are deemed to have minimum environmental or social safeguards.

 Is a specific index designated as a reference benchmark to meet the sustainable investment objective?
 No.

-Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.
 How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable objective?